dgutman/ADRCPathViewer/README.md

 `ws_port`: web service port

-`static_dir`: location of static pages relative to the directory where the blueprint is located
+`static_dir`: location of static pages relative to the directory where the blueprint is located or an absolute path

 `slides_dir`: location of the whole-slide images